Hope For Stuttgart As Kalajdzic Equaliser Spoils Bayerns Title Party - UrduPoint

 Stuttgart remain three points adrift of safety in the relegation play-off place, but could still overtake Hertha Berlin on the last day of the season due to superior goal difference.

+Christopher Nkunku turned in a Nordi Mukiele cross to double the lead after the break, and the two Frenchmen linked up again for Leipzig's third just a few minutes later.

+Any hope of a miraculous Augsburg comeback was buried just after the hour mark when Emil Forsberg converted a penalty to make it 4-0.

-- Gladbach earn point in Frankfurt - Elsewhere, Europa League finalists Eintracht Frankfurt returned to Bundesliga action with a 1-1 draw at home to Borussia Moenchengladbach.
+Europa League finalists Eintracht Frankfurt also returned to Bundesliga action on Sunday with a 1-1 draw at home to Borussia Moenchengladbach.

 Goncalo Paciencia's 25-metre screamer was the high point as the two mid-table sides shared the points in an entertaining dead rubber just days after Frankfurt's semi-final victory over West Ham.